History of health care reform in the United States: 1970s

 In 1970, three proposals for single-payer universal national health insurance financed by payroll taxes and general federal revenues were introduced in the U.S. Congress.
 In February 1970, Representative Martha Griffiths (D-MI) introduced a national health insurance bill—without any cost sharing—developed with the AFL–CIO.
 In April 1970, Senator Jacob Javits (R-NY) introduced a bill to extend Medicare to all—retaining existing Medicare cost sharing and coverage limits—developed after consultation with Governor Nelson Rockefeller (R-NY) and former Johnson administration HEW Secretary Wilbur Cohen.
 In August 1970, Senator Ted Kennedy (D-MA) introduced a bipartisan national health insurance bill—without any cost sharing—developed with the Committee for National Health Insurance founded by United Auto Workers (UAW) president Walter Reuther, with a corresponding bill introduced in the House the following month by Representative James Corman (D-CA).
 In September 1970, the Senate Labor and Public Welfare Committee held the first congressional hearings in twenty years on national health insurance.

+During his time as Secretary of Health, Education, and Welfare, Elliot Richardson (R-MA) worked on a universal health program plan that could have been administrated through either the federal government or private insurers.
+Families would have shared costs with the program through income-based payments.
+The plan lost consideration when Nixon decided to replace Melvin Laird as Secretary of Defense with Richardson.